ak-asu/web-dev-skill/.github/steps/7-react-fundamentals.md

 | **Clean JSX** | Keep JSX concise; extract complex logic to functions or hooks. |
 | **Accessibility** | Use semantic HTML and ARIA attributes, e.g., `aria-current` for active nav links. |

-**Common Pitfalls**:
-- Avoid missing `key` props in lists, which can cause rendering issues.
-- Don’t overuse state; use props for static data.
-- Test scroll highlighting to ensure accurate section detection.

-## 9. Conclusion
+## 8. Conclusion

 This chapter has equipped you with React fundamentals to build a dynamic portfolio site.
-You’ve created functional components, managed state and props, handled events, rendered lists, and implemented navigation.
+You've created functional components, managed state and props, handled events, rendered lists, and implemented navigation.
 The About, Skills, Projects, and Navbar components demonstrate these concepts in action, forming a solid foundation for your SPA.
 Next, consider adding a Contact form or exploring advanced React features like context or custom hooks to enhance your site.

 For further learning, explore the [React Documentation](https://react.dev/) or build additional features like a theme toggle.